Apply for this course

 Conference Management

-To this end the module seeks to explore both the supply and demand sides of the events including examining the role of organisers, venues, facilities and the range of activities, which take place before, during and after a conference as well as the importance of technology in conferencing experiences.
+To this end the module seeks to explore both the supply and demand sides of the industry, including examining the roles of organisers, venues and suppliers along with the full spectrum of activities that take place before, during, and after a conference as well as the importance of technology in conferencing experiences.
+Students will also explore the purpose of these events, their scope and value within the broader business tourism landscape and consider current trends and emerging issues that influence how such events are planned, hosted, and managed in an evolving global context.

-1. To provide an in-depth critical overview of the conference sector of the events industry, its purpose, structure and and role within the wider events/tourism contexts
+1. You will develop an in-depth and critical understanding of the conference sector within the events industry, including its purpose, structure, and role within the broader events and tourism contexts.

-3. To develop an understanding of the organisational and managerial skills needed to create, design and operate conferences (and other corporate events and similar).
+3. You will gain insight into the organisational and managerial skills required to design, plan, and operate conferences and other corporate events effectively.

 Event Sponsorship and Fundraising

-Building on students’ existing knowledge and understanding of marketing and marketing communication concepts and theories gained previously on the Course (L4 and L5) the module will explore the principles and practice of sponsorship and fundraising in an event context.
+Building on students’ existing knowledge and understanding of marketing and marketing communication concepts and theories gained developed earlier in the course the module will explore the principles and practice of sponsorship and fundraising in an event context.

-1. Examine the nature, role and application of sponsorship and fundraising in the events industry and the role events play in sponsorship and fundraising strategies for various organisations in sectors including commercial, cultural and not for profit.
+1. You will explore the nature, role and application of sponsorship and fundraising in the events industry and the role events play in sponsorship and fundraising strategies for various organisations in sectors including commercial, cultural and not for profit.

-2. To develop student’s in-depth understanding of current sponsorship and fund-raising theories and practices and the ability to apply these in an events context
+2. You will develop an in-depth understanding of current sponsorship and fundraising theories and practices and the ability to apply these in an events context.

-3. To provide students with the theoretical knowledge as well as practical skills necessary to develop and market sponsorship ready events
+3. You will gain the theoretical knowledge as well as practical skills necessary to develop and market sponsorship ready events.

-4. To explore ways to secure financial/marketing support for events from partners and other stakeholders
+4. You will learn strategies to secure financial/marketing support for events from partners and other stakeholders.

 Global Marketing and Sales in the Digital Age